Q: What motivated the Wisconsin Horse Alliance to host a Trainers Challenge?

 Q: Where will the horses come from?

-A: The Wisconsin Horse Alliance is excited to partner with the following horse rescues: Midwest Horse Welfare Foundation, Inc., Pony Tales Refuge and Rehab, Inc., and Holyland Donkey Haven, Inc.
+A: The Wisconsin Horse Alliance is excited to partner with the following horse rescues: Midwest Horse Welfare Foundation, Inc., Animal Rescue League of Iowa, Hooved Animal Humane Society, Hooved Companion Project, and Holyland Donkey Haven, Inc.

 Q: How will the horses be chosen?